20 April - 23 August 2022

 Scientific quality is the fundamental criterion when the Swedish Research Council allocates grants to research.
 Your application is evaluated in competition with the other applications on the basis of the following evaluation criteria.

 During the evaluation process, a two-step procedure will be employed.
 First, the section "Description of socio-economic impact" will be graded through an external assessment by a reference group with special knowledge of the social benefits of infrastructure investments.
-Your entire application is then assessed by a review panel where the members are Swedish and international researchers as well as governmental agency representatives.
+Your entire application is then assessed by a review panel where the members are Swedish researchers as well as governmental agency representatives.
 The external assessment regarding the section "Description of socio-economic impact" will be available to the review panel at its panel meeting, before which three members have reviewed and graded your application individually.
-During the panel meeting, the applications are discussed and prioritized, and the review panel finally make a proposal for a decision to the Director General.
+During the panel meeting, the applications are discussed and prioritized, and the review panel finally make a proposal for a decision to the Council for Research Infrastructures.

 Evaluation criteria and guiding questions

-The evaluation of the quality of your application is made based on five criteria: The project´s relevance for the call, The project´s significance and impact within a research area, The project´s expected socio-economic impact, The project´s feasibility, and Overall assessment relative to the call text.
+The evaluation of the scientific quality of your application is made based on five criteria: The project´s relevance for the call, The project´s significance and impact within a research area, The project´s expected socio-economic impact and The project´s feasibility.
 The purpose of using several components is to achieve a multi-faceted evaluation.
 The criteria are assessed on a seven-grade scale, except for feasibility, which is assessed on a three-grade grade scale.

 The project´s relevance for the call (1–7)